Christine Stamm

 JWU Faculty Since 1990

 Stamm has been involved in various major university projects outside of the classroom as well.
 In 2002-2003, she led the initiative that created two undergraduate teacher education degree programs at the Colorado campus that prepared students to teach in consumer and family sciences and business/marketing at the secondary level.
-This project involved developing curriculum, achieving state approval for licensure, populating the programs, hiring and training faculty, coordinating student teaching experiences with local high schools and serving as department chairperson for the programs.
-In 2007-2009, upon return to the Providence campus, she led the initiative to update the university's faculty evaluation process, creating collaboration between faculty and administrators from four different campuses that resulted in a new, multifaceted process that met the needs of all parties.
-In 2017, she created an integrated-learning Study Abroad program which she still teaches in today, leading students as they studied in Florence, Italy, learning about the culture of Renaissance Italy while actively exploring the works of the famous polymath Leonardo DaVinci.
-In 2021, she collaborated with faculty in the College of Food, Innovation & Technology (CFIT) to develop the Food Sustainability minor which provides students with knowledge and skills to engage in local food systems which impacts what they do in professional kitchens and beyond, in their local community.
-Most recently, in 2021-2023, she led a faculty committee that worked collaboratively with administrators to develop the First Year Seminar Program, teaching two sections of the course in its inaugural year.
+This project involved developing curriculum, achieving state approval for licensure, populating the programs, hiring and training faculty, coordinating student teaching experiences with local high schools and serving as department chairperson for the programs from 2003 to 2007.
+Upon her return to the Providence campus in 2007, for two years she led the initiative to update the university's faculty evaluation process, creating collaboration between faculty and administrators from four different campuses that resulted in a new, multifaceted process that met the needs of all parties.
+From 2015 to 2017, she and a peer collaborated with administration to create a short-term integrated-learning Study Abroad program in Florence, Italy where students studied the culture of Renaissance Italy, actively exploring the works of the famous polymath Leonardo da Vince.
+She taught in this Study Abroad program in 2017, 2018 and 2025.
+In 2021, she collaborated with faculty in the College of Food, Innovation & Technology (CFIT) to develop the Food Sustainability minor which provides students with knowledge and skills to engage in local food systems that impact what they do in professional kitchens and beyond, in their local community.
+Most recently, 2021-2023, she led a faculty committee that worked collaboratively with administrators to develop the Freshman Year Seminar Program, and, once finalized, taught in the program, helping freshman students make the transition to their college experience.

-Outside of the classroom, she serves on several committees including the University Faculty Council and College Outcomes.
-Throughout the years, she has been elected by peers to represent them on various committees including the University Committee for Academic Rank, Academic Leadership Team, University Curriculum Committee, Faculty In-Service, DACUM, and the A&S Student Academic Symposium.
+Outside of the classroom, she has served on several committees including the University Faculty Council (14 years), Roles & Responsibilities subcommittee (5 years), and College Outcomes (10 years).
+She has also been elected by peers to represent them on various committees including the University Committee for Academic Rank (9 years), Academic Leadership Team (6 years), University Curriculum Committee (3 years), Faculty In-Service (6 years), DACUM (2 years), and the A&S Student Academic Symposium (2 years).
 She has been selected by peers and students as Teacher of the Year in three different colleges, most recently for the College of Arts & Sciences.
 Outside of Johnson & Wales University, Stamm serves as a consultant, author and lecturer.
-Christine is actively involved in the Association for the Study of Food and Society and the International Leadership Association.
+Christine in actively involved in the Association for the Study of Food and Society and the International Leadership Association.

 Education